-Take a break from activities that cause knee pain, like squatting, kneeling,
+- Take a break from activities that cause knee pain, like squatting, kneeling, running, and jumping.

 Your doctor or physical therapist may also suggest that you:

-Learn the best way to do their sport and use the right
+- Learn the best way to do their sport and use the right shoes or equipment.

 Can patellar tracking disorder be prevented?

 You can take steps to prevent patellar tracking disorder.

 - Avoid activity that overloads and overuses the knee.

 - Keep the muscles around your knees and hips strong and flexible.

 - Stretch your legs and hips well, both before and after activity.

 - Do activities that work different parts of the leg, especially if you're a runner.
 Cycling and swimming are good choices.